Recommended dog aggression books, tools and resources

 You need this if:

 The book on genetics.
-This is an older book but still often referred to for it’s research.
+This is an older book but is still often referred to for its research.
 Suitable for the more advanced learner or trainer.
 Particularly of benefit to the breeder and those with an involved interest in canine behavior.

 The Bark Stops Here